Prasenjit-3433/BetterReads/README.md

 * The Cassandra cluster offers built-in replication and fault tolerance for data durability.

 This architecture lays the foundation for a high-performing, scalable, and reliable application to manage a vast book collection.

+## 📐Data Modeling and Schema Design

+**Cassandra vs Relational Databases:**
+* Data Distribution: Cassandra distributes data across nodes based on a partition key.
+Relational databases typically store all data in a single location.
+* Schema Design: Cassandra tables are designed for specific queries, often denormalizing data to avoid joins at read time.
+Relational databases focus on data integrity and normalization.

+**Key Concepts in Cassandra**
+- **Partition Key:** A column or set of columns that determines which node stores a piece of data.
+- **Clustering Key:** An optional column or set of columns that defines the order of rows within a partition.

+1. **Introduction**

+   This document outlines the system design for a book management system using Cassandra, a NoSQL database.
+The system will store information about books, authors, user ratings, and reading progress.

+2. **Requirements**
+   - Store book information (title, author, publication date, etc.)
+   - Efficiently retrieve books by author ID, sorted by recent publication date.
+   - Allow users to rate and track the status (currently reading, finished) of books.
+   - Display a user's recently read books, sorted by status (currently reading first) and then by read time (most recent first).

+3. **Data Model**

+   We will leverage Cassandra's strengths in data distribution and denormalization to achieve optimal performance for the defined queries.

+   3.1 **Tables**

+   The system will utilize four Cassandra tables:

+   - **Books by ID** (Primary Key: book_id):
+     - Stores detailed information about each book (title, author, publication date, etc.).
+   - **Books by Author ID** (Primary Key: author_id, Clustering Key: publish_date descending):
+     - Stores book IDs for each author.
+     - Uses author_id as the partition key to efficiently retrieve all books by an author.
+     - Uses publish_date as a clustering key in descending order to display books with the most recent publication date first.
+   - **User Book by Book ID and User ID** (Primary Key: book_id, user_id):
+     - Stores user-specific data for a book (rating, status - currently reading/finished).
+     - Uses book_id and user_id as the composite primary key for quick access to user information for a particular book.
+   - **User Books by User ID** (Primary Key: user_id, Clustering Key: time_uuid descending, status ascending):
+     - Stores all book IDs read by a user.
+     - Uses user_id as the partition key to efficiently retrieve all books read by a user.
+     - Uses a combination of clustering keys:
+       - time_uuid (in descending order) for recent reads.
+       - status (ascending order) to prioritize "currently reading" books even if they were started before finished books.

+   3.2 **Denormalization**

+   We intentionally duplicate some data (author information in Books by Author ID table) to avoid joins during read operations and improve performance.

+4. **Partitioning Strategy**

+   - **Books by ID:** Partitioned by book_id to ensure each book has a single location for efficient retrieval.
+   - **Books by Author ID:** Partitioned by author_id to group all books by an author for efficient retrieval.
+Potential for large partitions if an author has many books, but considered acceptable based on the assumption of a limited number of books per author.
+   - **User Book by Book ID and User ID:** Partitioned by both book_id and user_id for quick access to user-specific information for a book.
+   - **User Books by User ID:** Partitioned by user_id to efficiently retrieve all books read by a user.
+We acknowledge the possibility of large partitions for users with extensive reading history.
+We will monitor partition size and implement solutions like year-based sub-partitions if necessary.

+5. **Trade-offs**

+   The chosen schema design prioritizes read performance for the specified queries by denormalizing data and leveraging Cassandra's partitioning capabilities.
+This approach comes at the expense of some data duplication.

+6. **Future Considerations**

+   - Monitor partition sizes, especially for User Books by User ID.
+Implement sub-partitioning by year if necessary.
+   - Explore caching mechanisms for frequently accessed data to further improve performance.